goschtl/zope/z3c.zalchemy/trunk/src/z3c/zalchemy/README.txt

 transaction into the Zope transaction.
 This is solved by using a data manager which joins the Zope transaction for every newly created thread.

+zalchemy uses the two phase commit system from zope.

+This is how the two phase commit is used in zope.

+    1. tpc_begin(txn)
+    2. commit(txn)
+    3. tpc_vote(txn)
+    4. tpc_finish(txn)

+  - commit does a session.flush() which actually executes all sql statements.
+  - tpc_finish() does a transaction.commit() in the sqlalchemy transaction
+  - tpc_abort() does a transaction.rollback() in the sqlalchemy transaction

+If commit fails or another DataManager fails data is not commited to the database.

 Important
 =========